ENIGMA-51: Towards a Fine-Grained Understanding of Human-Object Interactions in Industrial Scenarios: The ENIGMA-51 Dataset

 \subsection{Data Acquisition}

-The ENIGMA-51 dataset was acquired by 19 subjects who repaired electrical boards in a real industrial laboratory.
-We asked participants to wear a Microsoft HoloLens 2 device, which provides the audio instructions described in the previous Section~\ref{sec:instructions}, for performing the steps needed to complete the repair procedure while keeping the participants’ hands-free.
-In the laboratory, there are 25 different objects that can be grouped into fixed objects such as \textit{electric panel} and movable objects such as \textit{screwdriver}.
-Unlike other egocentric datasets~\cite{ragusa2023meccano, sener2022assembly101} that contain industrial-like objects without textures, ENIGMA-51 includes real industrial objects as shown in Figure~\ref{fig:labels}.
+To collect data suitable to study human behavior in industrial domain, we designed two procedures consisting of instructions that involve humans interacting with the objects present in the laboratory to achieve the goal of repairing two electrical boards (see Figure~\ref{fig:labels} for visual examples).
+In particular, we designed two repairing procedures, one for each electrical board (\textit{high and low voltage}), with the help of industrial experts.
+For each procedure, we considered 4 different versions varying the use of a \textit{screwdriver} or \textit{electric screwdriver} and the electrical component to solder (\textit{resistor, capacitor or transformer}).
+Each procedure is composed of more than 100 steps, referencing objects and actions that were expected to be carried out in the industrial laboratory such as \textit{Turn on the welder using the switch on the corresponding socket (second from right)} and \textit{Set the temperature of the welder to 480 °C using the yellow “UP” button}.
+Based on these instructions, we developed a custom Microsoft HoloLens 2~\cite{Holo2} application which provided the instructions through audio, images and AR during the acquisition phase\footnote{Additional information about the repairing procedures are available in the supplementary material.}.
 Considering that we designed two different repair procedures, each subject acquired at least one repairing video for each electric board obtaining a total of 51 videos.
 The 19 participants had different levels of experience in repairing electrical boards and using industrial tools.
 An example of the captured data is reported in Figure~\ref{fig:labels}.
-For each participant, we acquired the RGB stream from the Microsoft HoloLens 2 with a resolution of 2272x1278 pixels, and with a framerate of \textit{30 fps}.
-The average duration of the captured videos is 26.32min for a total of 22 hours.
+For each participant, we acquired the RGB stream from the Microsoft HoloLens 2 with a resolution of 2272x1278 pixels with a framerate of \textit{30 fps}.
+The average duration of the captured videos is 26.32min for a total of 22 hours of videos.
 We also synchronized the audio instructions with the captured video by assigning a timestamp when the user moved to the next instruction.
-Table~\ref{tab:dataset_statistics} summarizes statistics about the collected dataset.